chw007/Apple-Book-Highlight-Extractor/README.md

-# Apple Books Highlight Extractor
+# Apple Books Highlights Extractor

 A Python tool for extracting and exporting notes/highlights from Apple Books.
 Supports filtering by book title and exports results in Markdown format.